Yeh Ishq Haaye: Plot

 Yeh Ishq Haaye is set in small town Agra and traces the lives of childhood friends Manjari and Akshay.
 Manjari Chaturvedi is a carefree teenager who likes to hang out with her friends.
 Akshay runs a café and has secretly been in love with Majari for a long time.
 Pooja, Manjari's elder sister, falls for Akshay after a misunderstanding leads her to believe that he returns her feelings.
-Manjari instead falls in love with Ranbir.
-Akshay, on Majari's insistence gets engaged to Pooja.
+Manjari instead falls in love with Ranveer.
+Akshay, on Manjari's insistence gets engaged to Pooja.

-Tired of her carefree attitude, Manjari's parents want to get her married so she settles down but Manjari decides to run away to Mumbai on Ranbir's advice.
-Akshay insists on accompanying her and on reaching Mumbai, they realise that Ranbir is in fact Sanjay and he cheats girls using a fake identity.
+Tired of her carefree attitude, Manjari's parents want to get her married so she settles down but Manjari decides to run away to Mumbai on Ranveer's advice.
+Akshay insists on accompanying her and on reaching Mumbai, they realise that Ranveer is in fact Sanjay and he cheats girls using a fake identity.
 Akshay and Manjari later decide to stay in Mumbai and make a name for themselves.
 Manjari starts to fall in love with Akshay but stays away from him as he is Pooja's fiancé.
 Back in Agra, Pooja learns of Akshay's feelings for Manjari.
-She comes to Mumbai and plans to separate them but later realises their love and leaves.
+She comes to Mumbai and plans to separate them but later realizes their love and leaves.

 Despite their challenges, Manjari and Akshay finally unite.

-Music

-Title theme song was sung by Alisha Chinai & Mohit Pathak and penned down by Amitabh Bhattacharya.